bionitio-team/bionitio/README.md

 You should replace `skynet` with a project name of your choice, and `cyberdyne` with your github username, if you have a github account.
 You may be asked to enter your github username.
 This assumes you do not already have a github project of the given name.
 If you don't have a github account, do not use the `-g` option.

 After you have started a new project from bionitio you are free to modify it as you see fit, modifying its functionality to suit your own requirements.

+For a step-by-step guide to setting up a new project using bionitio, see our wiki page [How to set up a new bionitio project](https://github.com/bionitio-team/bionitio/wiki/How-to-set-up-a-new-bionitio-project).

 When setting up a new project using `bionitio-boot.sh` You must specify the following things: